ychang49265/precourse-unit-1/windows-os.md

 4. Once finished, you now see a WSL indicatior in the bottom left corner, and you'll be able to use VS Code as you normally would.

     ![wsl-statusbar-indicator](https://github.com/CodesmithLLC/precourse-part-1/blob/master/docs/assets/images/wsl-statusbar-indicator.png)

+You can also click that green indicator in the bottom left corner and launch a new WSL VS Code window.